raspberrypilearning/welcome-to-antarctica/en/step_5.md

 --- /task ---

-At the moment, the paragraphs are taking up different amounts of space.
+At the moment, the paragraphs take up different amounts of space.

 ![The index.html page after the grid has been added.
 An arrow stretches all the way across and is labelled 100%.
 Underneath, an arrow spans the width of the first paragraph and is labelled 75%, next to it another arrow spans the width of the second paragraph and is labelled 25%.](images/grid-sizes.png)